K5-Z/heat-mental-health-greenspace-China/README.md

-# Green space-facilitated cooling mitigates heat-related mental ill-health: National, high spatiotemporal-resolution evidence from China
+# Green space-facilitated cooling mitigates heat-related mental health risk: National, high spatiotemporal-resolution evidence from China
 This repository provides **demo code and example datasets** used to reproduce the analytical workflow in the study:

 **Green space-facilitated cooling mitigates heat-related mental ill-health: National, high spatiotemporal-resolution evidence from China**